Toyota bZ4X: Europe

 Under the WLTP driving cycle, the front-wheel drive bZ4X achieves a range of 516 km (14.3 kWh/100 km consumption) and the all-wheel drive bZ4X 470 km (15.8 kWh/100 km).
 Deliveries of the first vehicles are expected to commence in summer 2022.

 Southeast Asia

 The bZ4X was first announced in Singapore by Borneo Motors (Toyota's authorised retailer in Singapore) in June 2022 as part of an electric car-sharing program in the country's Tengah New Town.
 Although the car-sharing program would be rolled out in June 2023, the car has not been made available for sale in the country.

 The bZ4X was first showcased in Indonesia at the 29th Gaikindo Indonesia International Auto Show, and launched to the market on 10 November 2022.
 It is imported from Japan.
 It was one of the official VIP vehicles used at the 2022 G20 Bali summit.
+The facelifted model was unveiled on 23 July 2025 at the 32nd Gaikindo Indonesia International Auto Show, where it was declared that it would be produced in Indonesia.

 The bZ4X was launched in Thailand on 9 November 2022.

-As with Indonesia, it is also imported from Japan.
+Australasia

+The bZ4X was planned to debut in Australia in 2021 but was delayed.
+Imports from Japan began in 2024 to Australia, New Zealand, and New Caledonia, with orders taken from late 2023.
+The bZ4X was Toyota's first battery EV in the Australasian market, and only available in one trim level.

+From May 2025, mining company Fortscue used the pre-facelift bZ4X as a transport vehicle.
+Modifications over standard form include all-terrain tyres, full size spare wheel, cargo barrier and a pedestrian alert system.
+Supplied by Pilbara Toyota, vehicles were also fitted with Hi-Vis decals, orange roof lights and Fortscue branding.
+The vehicles are likely being used as a trial for electric vehicles in the mining sector, implied by decarbonisation GM Sinead Booth stating “we’re excited to bring the bZ4X to a Pilbara operations and to see how they perform in real world conditions”, as well as the easily reversible modifications for ease of sale in later years.

+China

+The Chinese market bZ4X was produced and marketed by two separate joint ventures, GAC Toyota and FAW Toyota.
+Introduced in October 2022, both versions are equipped with batteries produced by CATL.
+The capacity options were 50.3 kWh and 66.7 kWh with a CLTC range of 400 km and 615 km respectively.

+After a series of price cuts due to slow sales, Toyota released an update for the bZ4X in November 2023.
+A four-wheel drive option became available, the 50.3 kWh battery option was removed, and the exterior plastic body claddings became body colored.
+The vehicle received a Chinese name (铂智4X (Bózhì 4X, Platinum 4X)).
+The 'Bozhi' name will be the Chinese sub-brand for GAC Toyota's electric vehicles, mirroring the bZ sub-brand globally.
+The FAW Toyota version was discontinued.